 Cemetary of Ouled Farhane

-Not historically or culturally important, this little graveyard is splendid to make photos.
+This little graveyard is splendid to make photos.
 The whitewashed graves stand in front of the city walls with the minaret of the Great Mosque above. .

 The zawiyya of Sidi el Ghariani is a beautiful little structure, where you can take a closer look at 14th century woodcarving and stuccowork.